Kerry Way Hiking Ottsworld Tour

 Photo from Ireland Walk Hike Bike

 This will be a true adventure and a true challenge.
-Normally when I offer Ottsworld Tours, they are itineraries that I’m really familiar with and have done before, however, I’ve never done this hike, so we’ll both be experiencing it with a fresh set of eyes and expectations.
+Usually, when I offer Ottsworld Tours, they are itineraries that I’m really familiar with and have done before; however, I’ve never done this hike, so we’ll both be experiencing it with a fresh set of eyes and expectations.
 Plus, 122 miles over mountains and rugged terrain in 9 days is no small feat…it is something I’ll need to plan and train for!

 This is my favorite type of travel – a challenging adventure and a new destination!
 It is the travel that you have watched me do for years and years here at Ottsworld – and now you get to come to experience it with me!
 So if you are looking for something new to challenge you, to look forward to, to meet new friends who are all in this together – all in the backdrop of the culture and landscape of Ireland – then read on.